 - Start by pouring yogurt into a bowl.
 You can rinse and dry the yogurt pot that will serve as measuring cup if you want but this is not necessary.

 - Measure 2 yogurt pots of sugar and ½ yogurt pot of oil, add to the yoghurt and combine.
 Add the eggs and mix.
-Then add 3 yogurt pots of flour, a pinch of salt and yeast.
+Then add 3 yogurt pots of flour, a pinch of salt and baking powder.
 Combine until you get a smooth preparation.

 - Drain pears and make chocolate chips (not too small otherwize chocolate will melt while baking and it’s nice to have chocolate chips as in cookies, I mean parts with chocolate and parts without).